 Courses that Arizona Christian University designates as pass/no credit courses will use the P/NC grading system exclusively.
 These courses do not earn semester credits and do not count in GPA computation but do fulfill program credit requirements.
 Students receive a grade of P (Pass: at least satisfactory, no units awarded, not counted in GPA) when their performance is equivalent to a "C" (2.0) or higher.
 "Pass" will be indicated on a student's permanent record as P, with units awarded, but no grade points.
-Students receive a grade of NC (No Credit: less than satisfactory, no units awarded or counted in GPA) when their performance is equivalent to a D (1.0) or F (0.0).
-"No Credit" will be indicated on a student's record as NC, with no units completed and no grade points.
+Students receive a grade of NC (No Credit: less than satisfactory, no units awarded or counted in GPA) when their performance is equivalent to a "C" will be indicated on a student's no credit: less than satisfactory, no units awarded or counted in GPA) when their performance is equivalent to a D (1.0) or F (0.0).
+"No Credit" will be indicated on a student's completed and no grade points.